auth0/docs/articles/logs/query-syntax.md

 We are currently migrating our logs search engine to provide customers with the most scalable, robust and fastest search experience.
 All tenants in the cloud US region were migrated to the latest engine (v3) starting November 15, 2018.
 Tenants in other cloud regions are still on the previous engine (v2) and will be notified on the migration soon.

-### Search Engine v3 Breaking changes
+### Search Engine v3 Breaking Changes

-While the query syntax described in [this doc](/logs/query-syntax#query-syntax) is compliant with both the old and new engines, there are some special queries that behave different in v2 and v3:
+While the query syntax described in this article is compliant with both the old and new engines, there are some special queries that behave different in v2 and v3:

 * The `include_totals` field is no longer supported.
 While in search engine v3 the parameter is accepted and will throw a response with an object format, that object will not contain the `total` field anymore.
 * The details field is not searcheable anymore, only the [list of searcheable fields](/logs/query-syntax#searchable-fields) can be used for search and sort.